Blueforcer/awtrix3/docs/flasher.md

 # Online flasher

-is available in Google Chrome and Microsoft Edge browsers.
+Available in Google Chrome and Microsoft Edge browsers.
+If you falsh your Ulanzi Clock the first time you need to check "erase".

 [filename](flasher/index.html ':include :type=iframe')